COS420-F25/TeamA/README.md

 # TeamA - Team Asynchronus
 Code and contents for Team A

+# TeamA Mission Statment

+Asynchronus is committed to guiding graduate computer science students through the transition from academia to industry by providing a clear, supportive platform to build resumes, showcase professional profiles, connect with mentors, and actively pursue career opportunities.

 # Purpose of the project - who is working on it and what their roles are:
 + Brendon Price - Project manager